fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 wideband and smooth signal without discontinuous jumps.
 In openEMS, the Gaussian pulse is implemented as a sinusoidal carrier at the center frequency, with its amplitude modulated by a Gaussian function.
-This signal produces an optimized spectrum with a wide range of frequencies in both sidebands around the carrier.
+This signal produces an well-distributed spectrum with a wide range of frequencies in both sidebands around the carrier.
 This relatively clean spectrum enables openEMS to accurately extract the DUT's frequency response in the frequency domain.